The Remedy Room — Independent Voices

 — Dr. J Mack Slaughter Jr · Facebook Reel · 22.5K likes

-"Prior authorization, whether on the part of an insurance company or whatever, is the practice of medicine.
+"Prior authorizationPrior AuthorizationA health-insurance process that requires your doctor to get advance approval from your plan before it will cover a specific service, procedure, or drug., whether on the part of an insurance company or whatever, is the practice of medicine.
 And I would invite them into the medical liability arena.
 You and I have to pay med-mal insurance, so should they."

 — Rep. Neal Dunn, MD (R-FL), urologic surgeon · House hearing on healthcare affordability